SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Corruptive Phasing**
 >
 > The spirit can move through creatures and objects at their usual speed, but can't end their turn inside a creature or object.
 The first time in a round that the spirit moves through a creature, that creature takes 4 corruption damage.
-The spirit doesn't take damage from being force moved into objects
+The spirit doesn't take damage from being force moved into objects.

 ###### Mummy Rotwrap